 We are passionate about giving back to the communities where we live and work.
-We contribute to the United Way, 4H Canada, the local food bank and other charities and community organizations.
-This year we received a Cambridge Chamber of Commerce "Business of the Year" award, which recognizes good corporate citizens who exhibit a competitive edge through technological innovation in one or more of three following areas: Customer Service, Workplace Environment, Products and Services, Growth in Business, and Employee Retention.
+We contribute to the United Way, 4H Canada, the local food bank, and other charities and community organizations.

-We created the Farm Mutual Foundation to help sons and daughters of people employed in the mutual insurance community pursue an education.
-With our financial support, contributions from members of the mutual insurance community and fund raising activities, the Foundation has awarded over \$2.2 million since 2006 to students enrolled in a post-secondary educational institution.
+The Farm Mutual Foundation was created to help sons and daughters of people employed in the mutual community pursue an education.
+With our financial support, contributions from the mutual community, and fund-raising activities, the Foundation has awarded over \$2.5 million in scholarships since 2006 to students enrolled in a post-secondary educational institution.